Day-by-Day / October 30, 1805

 October 30, 1805

-Cascades of the Columbia River, WA They paddle down the Columbia made gentle by relatively recent geologic events.
-They see a sunken forest, two trees new to science, and California condors.
-Camp is on an island above the “great Shute.”
+Above the Bridge of the Gods, the expedition paddles down a Columbia River made gentle by relatively recent geologic events.
+They see waterfalls, California condors, two trees new to science, and a sunken forest.
+Lewis visits a Watlala village, and they camp on an island above the Cascades of the Columbia.

 Landslides